From MaPS straight to a Doctoral student position

 Can you describe your research, what are you going to write your thesis about?

 The general topic of my dissertation is the link between politics and emigration.
-More specifically I am investigating if there is a link between the restrictiveness of visa regimes in potential migration host countries and political motivations and behavior of individuals in middle-income origin countries.
+More specifically I am investigating if there is a link between the restrictiveness of visa regimes in potential migration host countries and the political motivations and behavior of individuals in middle-income origin countries.
 I feel that this research matters because continually tightening immigration policies of many developed countries may have political consequences in migrants’ countries of origin.

 Although this research topic is not connected to the topic of my Master thesis, the course Quality of Government in Comparative Perspective and the internship I did at the Quality of Government Institute helped me to theoretically frame one chapter of my dissertation.